 Central

-At the same time, we believe that there are certain core truths that one must believe that are essential to call yourself a Christian.
+We hold most dear these certain core truths that are essential to call yourself a Christian.

 Confessional

-We also know that there are certain confessional beliefs that distinguish one church from another.
-True Christians have held different beliefs about certain topics throughout the history of Christianity (baptism, Lord's supper, church leadership).
+Confessional beliefs distinguish different kinds of churches from one another.
+True Christians have held different beliefs about certain topics throughout the history of Christianity (e.g. baptism, Lord's supper, church governance).
 Though these may not be essential core truths to be a Christian, that does not mean they are unimportant.
-Thus, to be a member of The Fields, you must hold to these confessional beliefs to unify us in our mission to glorify God.
+Though not essential for Christianity, we hold these truths dear and essential to membership at The Fields.

 Charitable